 - Mac Pro models from 2013 or later

-This is a smaller list than those covered by macOS Catalina.
-Last year MacBook Air and MacBook Pro models from mid-2012, and Mac mini from late 2012 were also supported.
+This list is smaller than those Macs covered by macOS Catalina. in 2019 MacBook Air and MacBook Pro models from mid-2012, and Mac mini from late 2012 were also supported.
 As for the iMac, Catalina supported iMacs from late 2012, but now only 2014 models are supported.

 Will my Mac run Big Sur?